Singapore withholding tax: what you need to know

 NRPs include the following:

-The general withholding tax rate for NRPs is a flat 15% of gross income except for the following cases:
+The general withholding tax rate for NRPs is a flat 15% of gross income except in the following cases:

 - Payment to non-resident company directors are subjected to 22% withholding tax.
 This applies to all forms of income (salary, bonus, director’s fees, accommodation, gains from stocks and shares, and other payments)